ahmedkordofani/ahmedkordofani.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://github.com/ahmedkordofani'>IT Analyst, Programmer, Cybersecurity Enthusiast</a>
+subtitle: <a href='https://github.com/ahmedkordofani'>IT Professional, Programmer, Cybersecurity Enthusiast</a>

 profile:
   align: right